domonkoss/ceudsd/seminar/4-nosql/README.md

 SHOW MEASUREMENTS
 ```

 The columns here are called fields and tags.
 From your perspective, there is not much difference between them (in reality tags can be accessed faster).
-These 2 commands are listing the column names:
+These 2 commands are listing the column names for all measurements:

 ```
-SHOW FIELD KEYS FROM h2o_feet
+SHOW FIELD KEYS
 ```

 ```
-SHOW TAG KEYS FROM h2o_feet
+SHOW TAG KEYS
 ```

-Let’s see this in tabular format with values:
+#### Data Exploration

+Simple SELECT:
 ```
 SELECT * FROM h2o_feet
 ```